 3. Narrow down your shoe numbers

-Try to take less amount of shoes.
+Try to take the fewer amount of shoes.
 If you are traveling in summer, carry walking sandals and a pair of shoes.
 If you are traveling in winter, bring a pair of sneakers, a pair of boots and a pair of dress shoes.
 Select colors that go with any costume.

 4. Take a break from electronics

 The tech-savvy world is strapped with electronics in every walk of our life.
 There are situations where you are left handicapped without your devices.
 Avoid taking all your devices with you.
 Your smartphone can perform the function of multiple devices with different apps and adapters.

 We, humans, are always prepared for what-if situations.
 But while traveling, it is best to avoid bulky baggage with unnecessary things.
 You can resource many of the stuff from the place you visit.
 Be clear of the activities you would be doing and also the gear you need.
 For example, you don’t need an extra toothbrush just in case situations.

 Packing cubes are small zipper cubes that save space and helps you quickly find your stuff without making a mess of your suitcase.
 Zipper bags can be used to pack your clothes in a more compressed manner giving you more packing space.
 You can easily roll your clothes into the cubes.

 7. If you lose your luggage

 Tag your luggage with your name and phone number before the trip so that in case you forget your luggage anywhere the tag will quickly help other people to return your luggage to you.